jsongraph/json-graph-specification/README.md

 ### node object properties

-- A _label_ property provides a text display for an object.
+- *label* property provides a text display for an object.
 Its value is defined as a _JSON string_.
-- A _metadata_ property allows for custom data on an object.
+- *metadata* property allows for custom data on an object.
 Its values is defined as a JSON object.

 ### edge array